FranciscoLozCoding/plugin-lorawan-listener/README.md

 ### Subscribing to lorawan-listener plugin

 To subscribe to the lorawan-listener plugin, your plugin must be running on the same node as the lorawan-listener.
 You can refer to the [Subscribing to other measurements](https://github.com/waggle-sensor/pywaggle/blob/main/docs/writing-a-plugin.md#subscribing-to-other-measurements) resource to learn how to subscribe to measurements.
-Additionally, you can find an example of a plugin that uses the lorawan-listener plugin in this repository called [plugin-lorawan-example](https://github.com/waggle-sensor/plugin-lorawan-example).

 ### Using the Data API